 Healthcare professionals, especially nurses, are characterized as compassionate and responsible individuals who put effort into caring for those who are enduring challenges related to their health.
 We often think of nurses and other medical professionals as hard working people with hearts of gold, but even the most caring and qualified individuals make mistakes from time to time.
 Whether they are taking care of terminally ill patients, sick kids or the elderly, or an influx of emergency room visitors, nurses have a lot on their plates.
 Often, recognition of a nurse’s talent is overlooked and shifts are extended due to staff shortages.
+[For a great read, check out our article, Consequences for DUI Under 21! here].

 While nurses have access to medications that are patient- designated, stress and drug availability can be a lethal combination for some.
 The California Board of Nursing recognizes the risks of this combination of stress and drug availability, and has created a drug and alcohol intervention program designed specifically for registered nurses.